5 Breathing Tips to Relieve Stress Now

 Byron Nelson once said, "One good way to break up tension is good deep breathing."

 Stress and anxiety affect your overall health and your quality of life.
-The last year has provided plenty of reasons to feel stressed.
 However, there are many ways to help reduce those feelings of anxiety and stress.
 One of the best ways to recenter yourself is by taking the time to breathe.

 Most experts suggest that you start by finding a quiet and comfortable place to relax and focus on your breathing.
 If you can do this, then all the better, but many people often don't have this luxury when they are stressed and feeling overwhelmed.
 These people need help to get through those difficult situations now.